amingolnari/amingolnari.github.io/_pages/about.md

   - /about.html
 ---

-**A Passionate and Dedicated Machine Learning Specialist.**

 My interest in AI-driven solutions further evolved during my collaboration with **Shahrood University’s Digital Signal Processing Laboratory**, where I worked on **Deep Learning**, **Machine Vision**, and **Signal Processing**.
 I then contributed to research on **Medical Imaging** exploring fMRI & res-fMRI data using advanced machine learning techniques.
 These experiences enriched my expertise in deep learning applications for healthcare and computational neuroscience.

-I have recently shifted my primary focus to **medical imaging**.
 Motivated by the transformative potential of **machine learning** in **healthcare**, I leverage my strong foundation in machine learning to contribute to this field.
 Over the past year, I have been honing my expertise in this field, combining creativity with a passion for solving complex challenges.
 My dedication to research, combined with my collaborative mindset and interdisciplinary background, allows me to bring both technical depth and innovative problem-solving to impactful research projects.

 ## Research Interests

 - **Deep Learning** and its applications have been central to my research
-- **Neuroimaging** neuroplasticity and spatial-attention patterns, MRI, fMRI, and medical signals
 - **Machine Vision** and its applications in neuroscience, AR, and autonomous driving
 - **Autonomous Robots** and AI-driven control systems
+- **Neuroimaging** neuroplasticity and spatial-attention patterns, MRI, fMRI, and medical signals
+- **Control & Electrical Engineering** in general

 ## Skills